WakiMak/trentent.github.io-forked/_posts/2014-06-10-appv-5-shared-content-store-performance-profiled-vs-local-disk.md

   - AppV
   - Performance
 ---
-We are looking to utilize AppV 5&#8217;s shared content store and one of the things I was interested in was knowing what kind of overhead network performance may vs. local disk. Â What I have is a physical server with 3x300GB 10,000 RPM SAS drives in a RAID-5 vs. a CIFS share on SSD. Â The catch about the CIFS share is it is 300 kilometers (200 miles) away in another city. Â I used this share as I don&#8217;t have another share local to the physical box and this brings the performance of the share down, but it&#8217;s still faster than the disk. Â The IOMETER readings for the Shared Content Store and the local disk hosting the PackageInstallationRoot are:
+We are looking to utilize AppV 5's shared content store and one of the things I was interested in was knowing what kind of overhead network performance may vs. local disk. Â What I have is a physical server with 3x300GB 10,000 RPM SAS drives in a RAID-5 vs. a CIFS share on SSD. Â The catch about the CIFS share is it is 300 kilometers (200 miles) away in another city. Â I used this share as I don't have another share local to the physical box and this brings the performance of the share down, but it's still faster than the disk. Â The IOMETER readings for the Shared Content Store and the local disk hosting the PackageInstallationRoot are:

 <pre class="lang:default decode:true ">Local Disk (D:)
 IOPS Â  Â  MB/s Â Avg IO/s Â Max IO latency Â %CPU